AImissq/diglet/README.md

 License
 -------

-Diglet - Simple HTTP Tunneling
+Diglet - End to End Encrypted Reverse HTTPS Tunnel
-Copyright (C) 2016 Gordon Hall
+Copyright (C) 2016-2018 Gordon Hall

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published